Welcome to Simply-Docs

 Each template in this section is drafted to be compliant with the relevant Companies Act 2006 requirements for this procedure.

-Note: these templates deal with the legal process for reducing or cancelling share premium.
-They do not cover the accounting treatment.
-Specialist accounting advice should be taken where needed.
+Note: these templates deal with the legal process for reducing or cancelling share premium only.
+They cover neither their potential subsequent treatment as distributable reserves, nor their accounting treatment.
+Specialist accounting and tax advice MUST be taken where needed.

 What this section covers